Chart Color Schemes

 Educational outcomes in Golden Bay fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 14.7%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 14.7%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 11.1%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.7%).
-Trade and technical skills are prominent, with 48.8% of residents aged 15+ holding vocational credentials – advanced diplomas (11.1%) and certificates (37.7%).
+Vocational credentials are prominent, with 48.8% of residents aged 15+ holding them, including advanced diplomas (11.1%) and certificates (37.7%).

 Frequently Asked Questions - Education